joergkrause/svogv/projects/svogv/README.md

 </form>
 ~~~

 The only component here is `<ac-autoform>` that connects to the form using the attribute `formGroup`.
 Use binding syntax here as this is an object.
-The form is buils upon Bootstrap 4 and can be modified by several helper annotations (decorators).
+The form is builds upon Bootstrap 4 and can be modified by several helper annotations (decorators).
 Especially those decorators are helpful (just a selection, there are many more):

 * **@Display** Determine the label's name and a tooltip (optionally), You can also provide the fields' order.